rayzio-jax/Hyakunime/README.md

 1. Can't update user email
 2. After an anime being unbook, booked icon should turn to outline

-## I'm opening collaborative for anyone who wants to develop this with me, just send message to me, I'm welcoming everyone
+## DISCONTINUED
+Because of the framework and other libraries are outdated, I discontinued to update this project, I'll make new one perhaps someday with better features.

 ## License
 [MIT](LICENSE)